RichardForshaw/resume/Description.md

 I did test this because I had to rename the bucket.
 Deleting the bucket, re-running the cloud formation and then running the pipeline all works fine and the site is re-deployed in a few minutes.

 Following on from the above health monitor, if the site returns a code which indicates the site is not there (404 maybe?) then the lambda could also kick off the pipeline deployment again.

+### How long did this take?

+Cloudwatch was a bit tricky, and had a few manual steps, but once that was solved, it took maybe 2 hours total.
+The lambda probably took less than 2 hours.

 ## Future: